 Who doesn’t love a contrarian?
 PR and corporate comms people have known this for years.
 If a C-level executive has views or ideas that are legitimately against the grain, they will clearly help differentiate his brand and that of the organization.

-We’re in a buoyant economic time, but in many sectors the environment is divisive and uncertain rather than optimistic.
+We may be in a buoyant economic time now, but in many sectors the environment is divisive and uncertain rather than optimistic.
 We’re starved for hope, and a business leader who can inspire with solutions and confident expectation will exert far greater influence than the CEO who simply diagnoses our ills.